arthurchoung/MEDMOS/README.md

 For some reason, I am fascinated by the Atari ST and how it is capable of solid, tight MIDI timing.
 Some consider it to be the "gold standard" for MIDI timing.

-I have always been frustrated with USB becoming the dominant interface for music.
+I have always been frustrated by modern computers with USB becoming the dominant interface for music.

-Adding to that frustration are modern operating systems that become slower and slower, optimizing for throughput rather than latency.
+Adding to that frustration are modern operating systems that become slower and slower over time, optimizing for throughput rather than latency.

-So this project is intended to be a single tasking operating system along the lines of an Atari ST or a Commodore 64, with a focus on MIDI and audio in general, where the audio hardware is accessed directly.
+So this project is intended to be a single tasking operating system along the lines of an Atari ST or a Commodore 64, with a focus on MIDI and audio in general, where the audio hardware is accessed directly, with nothing getting in the way.

 I have never actually used an Atari ST before.
 I don't even think I have ever seen one in person.
 During that era, I had a Commodore Amiga, and before that, a Commodore 64.
 I did not realize at the